brycewray/eleventy_bundler/src/posts/2019/07/roger-copy.md

 On July 24, I brought it back.

-The reason why the reference went away goes back to something from a [now-deleted](/posts/2019/10/its-about-food-not-decor) previous post:
+The reason why the reference went away goes back to something from a [previous post](/posts/2019/07/lessons-learned):

 > .&nbsp;.&nbsp;.&nbsp;using cloud sync with a Git repo is [a bad idea](https://stackoverflow.com/questions/35853139/can-git-and-icloud-drive-be-effectively-used-together).
 So, now, I keep my [SSG](https://staticsite.gen) directory in a drive that's not sync'd with the cloud.